Lemon Poppyseed Muffins. Hello, I love you.

 Tips for making Lemon Poppyseed Almond Muffins:

 - Use fresh lemon!
-It adds a delish flavor profile and plus you need a little bit of zest too!
+It adds a delicious flavor profile and plus you need a little bit of zest too!

 - I love the additional flavor lemon extract gives so I highly recommend.
 But, if you only have vanilla on hand that works too.
 I’d also recommend almond extract.